find your perfect LLM program

 Accountancy & business degrees: Commercial law is also introduced to students of accountancy and business management at an early stage when they begin to delve into various aspects of commercial transactions including rights, duties and obligations of parties.
 Outside of these areas, you would still come across commercial law aspects within corporate workplace profiles in areas of corporate governance, marketing, sales, resourcing and procurement.

-Other degrees: Students can gain an academic knowledge of commercial law through university degree for all kinds of reasons including for research in to enhance scholarship in the area.
+Other degrees: Students can gain an academic knowledge of commercial law through their university degree for all kinds of reasons, including for research into a scholarship in the area.

 Commercial Law subject areas